tomohiro-soejima/bibtex_duplicate_manager/README.md

 4: Chern Insulators, van {{Hove}} Singularities and Topological Flat Bands in Magic-Angle Twisted Bilayer Graphene (key: wu2021Chern) (occur: 2)
 Treat these as duplicates? (yes/no) no # answer if the listed entries correspond to the same file

+# if you answer no, uses more stringent comparison criterion to narrow down possible duplicate entries.
 Potential duplicates for '{Strongly Correlated Chern Insulators in Magic-Angle Twisted Bilayer Graphene}':
 # title, citekey, and the number of times the citekey occurs accross `.tex` files.
 1: {Strongly Correlated Chern Insulators in Magic-Angle Twisted Bilayer Graphene} (key: YazdaniChern) (occur: 1)
 2: {Strongly Correlated Chern Insulators in Magic-Angle Twisted Bilayer Graphene} (key: Yazdani2022) (occur: 1) Treat these as duplicates? (yes/no) yes
+# enter which citekey you want to use in `.tex` files.
 Enter the number of the key to keep: 2

+# updates `.tex` files.
 All occurrences of 'YazdaniChern' in chap2/chap2.tex have been replaced with 'Yazdani2022'.

 ...